Published on

 Cons

-Softr is the best option if you want to customize pages, or if you want to bring new features to your investor portal, such as a CRM.
+Softr is the best option if you want to customize pages, control permissions tightly, or bring new capabilities to your investor portal, such as a CRM.

 Given that you can use it to build your investor portal and other tools, it's a cost-effective option, since the alternatives cost hundreds or even thousands more per month for each of these features.